How to pay

 When to pay

-All fees are due by the Friday before your course begins.
-For the majority of students studying in Trimester 1, 2017 this date will be 3 March 2017.
+You must pay your fees in full or check your eligibility for free fees before courses begin.
+For the majority of students studying in Trimester 1 2020 this date will be Friday 28 February 2020.
 When enrolling in courses after this date, fees are due upon enrolment.

 If you are unable to pay your fees by the due date, contact email@example.com.